toltoxgh/CoreNLP-jMWE/README.md

         ant clean && ant junit

-Running the unit tests should result in **all** test passing.
+Running the unit tests should result in **all** tests passing.
 If this is not the case, resolve these problems before continuing.
 Common reasons why tests fail would be missing dependencies or not editing the ``AbstractJMWEAnnotatorTst.java`` file to point to the ``mweindex_wordnet3.0_semcor1.6.data`` file on your file-system.

 ## Demo